 So, How To Sun Bleach Dreads?

-To use: in an applicator bottle add five tablespoons of coconut oil to one tbsp of fresh lemon juice.
-I always recommend that you apply salt or lemon juice near your next schedule washing.
-For example; if you wash your hair every Sunday, apply the mixture on Friday or Saturday.
+To use lemon juice for sun bleaching, combine five tablespoons of coconut oil with one tablespoon of fresh lemon juice in an applicator bottle.
+As a best practice, apply the lemon juice or salt mixture close to your next scheduled hair wash.
+So, for instance, if you typically wash your hair every Sunday, apply the mixture on either Friday or Saturday.

 Sunlight can naturally bleach your dreadlocks, primarily during the summer months - and you don't even need to add any products.
 However, using salt and lemon juice can certainly speed up the process.
 While there's a dearth of research in this area, it's generally accepted that sun bleaching will not transform dark hair to blonde.

 Keep in mind that sun bleaching your dreadlocks is a gradual process.